dimagi/commcare-export/README.md

 If your MiniLinq _does_ contain `Emit` expressions, then there are many formats available, selected via the `--output-format <format>` option, and it can be directed to a file with the `--output <file>` command-line option.

- - `json`: The tables will each be a member of a JSON dictionary, printed to standard outputv
  - `csv`: Each table will be a CSV file within a Zip archive.
  - `xls`: Each table will be a sheet in an old-format Excel spreadsheet.
  - `xlsx`: Each table will be a sheet in a new-format Excel spreadsheet.
+ - `json`: The tables will each be a member of a JSON dictionary, printed to standard output
+ - `markdown`: The tables will be streamed to standard output in Markdown format (very handy for debugging your queries)
+ - `sql`: All data will be idempotently "upserted" into the SQL database you specify, including creating the needed tables and columns.

 Dependencies